Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Conclusion

 \section{Conclusion}

-In the presented work, we present an approach combining two useful and common methods, the multiple contrast test and quadratic forms, to get the best from both.
-This leads to a quadratic form based multiple contrast test, defined for quite general quadratic forms.
-With an appropriate bootstrap approach, this results in a consistent test to compare the group means.
-Although the approach is introduced for equality of expectations with a focus on the components, it is generalized for a large class of hypotheses later on.
-The conducted simulation shows that although the type-I error is comparable to the bootstrap version of the classical multiple contrast test, it is clearly better regarding the power.
-Since it usually also needs fewer computations, it is therefore overall preferable for general linear hypotheses regarding expectation vectors in multiple groups, in particular for large numbers of groups.\\
+In the present work, we introduce a novel approach that combines two well-established concepts, multiple contrast tests and quadratic forms, to leverage the strengths of both.
+This leads to quadratic form based multiple contrast tests (QFMCT), that can be defined for quite general quadratic forms and contrasts.
+Employing an appropriate bootstrap approach, this results in a consistent multiple contrast test for general MANOVA models.
+Thereby, we first introduce the approach for equality of expectations with a focus on the components.
+Later, we generalize it to larger classes of hypotheses.
+Our simulations indicate that while the type-I error rate is comparable to that of the bootstrap version of existing multiple contrast tests, our approach offers improved power.
+Additionally, it generally requires fewer computations, making it preferable for inferring general linear hypotheses regarding expectation vectors in multiple groups, in particular for large numbers of groups.\\

-We focused here on the group expectation vectors as parameters of interest since they are important and often used.
-However, the technique of a quadratic form based multiple contrast test can be used for a variety of parameter vectors like quantiles, relative effects, vectorized covariance matrices and many more.
-So, in future work, we will investigate them and existing limit theorems to develop corresponding QFMCTs.
+The current paper is focused on expectation vectors as parameters of interest since they are the most common effect size.
+However, the technique of a quadratic form based multiple contrast test can also be applied in other contexts.
+For example, we also envision QFMCTs for a variety of parameter vectors like quantiles, relative effects, vectorized covariance matrices and many more.
+In future work, we will develop corresponding QFMCTs and investigate their large and small sample properties.